Philosophy

 Three different meetings.

 Not your people.
 Not your strategy.
-Information moving slower than the business it describes.
-Seeing, deciding and doing live in three different departments, three different tools, three different weeks — and the gaps between them are where the quarter goes to die.
+Your business generates every signal it needs — it just can’t feel them in time.
+Seeing, deciding and doing sit in three different tools, three different weeks: a body whose nerves never reach the brain.
+The gaps between them are where the quarter is lost.

 One loop.